torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 that are common to all CD-ROM (and really, all removable-media devices).

-Registration of a low-level CD-ROM device driver is now done through the general routines in `cdrom.c`, not through the Virtual File System (VFS) any more.
+Registration of a low-level CD-ROM device driver is yesw done through the general routines in `cdrom.c`, yest through the Virtual File System (VFS) any more.
 The interface implemented in `cdrom.c` is carried out through two general structures that contain information about the capabilities of the driver, and the specific drives on which the